Gym Design Health Safety Considerations

 12. Ergonomics and Equipment Layout:

-- Gym Design Role: Arrange gym equipment in an ergonomic manner to reduce the risk of strain or injury.
+- Gym Design Role: Ergonomically arrange gym equipment to reduce the risk of strain or injury.
 Provide clear instructions for proper equipment use and safety precautions.

 13. Inadequate Cleaning and Maintenance: